MidnightCommander/website/docs/coding-style.md

 ## Goto

-Use `goto` only when necessary; it's evil, but can greatly improve readability and reduce memory leaks when used as the only exit point from a function.
+Use `goto` only when necessary; it is evil, but can greatly improve readability and reduce memory leaks when used as the only exit point from a function.

 ```c title="Right"
 {